More Kansas lawmakers switch parties: Sykes, Clayton leave GOP, become Democrats

 “Like Bollier, her politics seem more in line” with Democrats than Republicans, he tweeted.

-Sykes’ district has trended Democratic quickly, with Democrat Paul Davis winning the district in the 2014 governor’s race and Hillary Clinton winning it in the 2016 presidential race, Miller said.
+Sykes’ district has trended Democratic quickly, with Democrat Paul Davis winning the district in the 2014 governor’s race and Hillary Clinton capturing it in 2016, Miller said.
 Davids also won it in November.

 Clayton has been in the House since 2013 and is known for being especially active on social media – regularly tweeting out votes that she takes during session.
 She has pushed for transparency legislation and has, at times, opposed Republican leadership.